Hall of Fame

 RACHEL YANKEY - ENGLAND FOOTBALL LEGEND

 Represented Brent in football at the London Youth Games.
 Winner every domestic honour in the game, part of the all-conquering 2007 Arsenal Ladies team, the first English club ever to win the UEFA Women’s Cup.
-As of November 2012, she is England's most-capped outfield player in the men's or women's game with 126 caps.
+As of January 2014, she is England's most-capped outfield player in the men's or women's game.
 Inducted into Hall of Fame in 2011.

 Let us know which athletes you think should be added to our list of high performing alumni.